legislation/data-documentation/formats/xml.md

 The two formats represent both the metadata and the content of legislation, using [Dublin Core](http://dublincore.org/documents/dces/) for metadata, [XHTML](http://www.w3.org/TR/xhtml1/) for tables and [MathML](http://www.w3.org/Math/) for formulae.
 Additionally, both formats have their own proprietary elements and attributes to represent metadata.

-The remainder of this page describes the features of CLML only.
+The remainder of this page mainly describes the features of CLML, with minimal commentary on the differences between CLML and Akoma Ntoso.

+For more information on the representation of legislation in CLML, please read the [CLML Reference Guide](https://legislation.github.io/clml-schema/).

 ## Identifiers